JhoselinRam/scigrapher/README.md

     * `opacity`: a number between 0 and 1 representing the opacity of the text in the `y` axis.
     * `font`: a string representing the font of the text in the `y` axis.
     * `size`: a string representing the size of the text in the `y` axis.
-* `callback` is a callback function that is run after the properties of the axis text are set but before the next render, this callback accepts an optional argument that represents the graph object from which the method is called upon.
+* `callback` is a function that is run after the properties of the axis text are set but before the next render, this callback accepts an optional argument that represents the graph object from which the method is called upon.

 > Note: The color can be in the format "#rrggbb" or be any of the standard color names.